gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 - `(mma_id_q * MMA_M)` in `row` and `(mma_id_d * MMA_K)` in `col` selects the MMA tile.
 - `(lane_id % 16)` in `row` and `(lane_id / 16 * 8)` in `col` select the correct row address for each thread, following the required Multiplicand A layout (see the figure above).

 `ldmatrix_x4()` is a small wrapper around `ldmatrix.sync.aligned.m8n8.x4.b16` PTX for convenience.
-You can refer to [common.h](https://github.com/gau-nernst/learn-cuda/blob/7e2d6951c3fb2b0211dca756fb2144126a352013/07_attention/common.h) for more details.
+You can refer to [common.h](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/common.h) for more details.

 K and V can be loaded from shared to register memory similarly.
 One thing to note is about the row-major / column-major layout when using `ldmatrix`.
 Regardless of whether `.trans` modifier is used, each thread still provides the row address of each row in 8x8 tiles. `.trans` only changes the **register layout** of `ldmatrix` results.

-TOOD: add a figure here.
+{{< figure src="ldmatrix_kv.svg" alt="ldmatrix for K and V" caption="Use transposed version of `ldmatrix` for V." align="center">}}

+One trick to know whether to use the transposed version of `ldmatrix` is to look at the K-dim or the reduction dimension.
+The 1st MMA's K-dim is along `DIM` dimension, while the 2nd MMA's K-dim is along the `BLOCK_KV` dimension.

 ### Draft version